tabish-javed/git-cribnote/git-cribnote.md

 git merge <feature-branch-name>
 ```

-## Understanding the HEAD and detached HEAD
+## Understanding the HEAD and detached HEAD states

 When we switch or checkout to a branch, HEAD shifts to latest commit in that branch.
 If we checkout to an specific commit HEAD gets detached and moves to the checked-out commit.